-- A. "board" means the board of county commissioners of a county or leadership of a tribe; - B. "department" means the department of health; - C. "planning council" means the maternal and child health planning council; and - D. "tribe" means an Indian nation, tribe or pueblo located within the boundaries of the state.
+A. "board" means the board of county commissioners of a county or leadership of a tribe;

+C. "planning council" means the maternal and child health planning council; and

+D. "tribe" means an Indian nation, tribe or pueblo located within the boundaries of the state.